Menopause in the workplace

 The House of Commons Women and Equalities Committee is due to look into the extent of discrimination and the economic implications of women in work with menopausal symptoms.
 In addition, they are to consider whether further legislation is needed to deal with discrimination relating to the menopause and if specific policies are needed to protect women.

-Menopause discrimination is currently covered under the Equality Act 2010 under the protected characteristics of age, sex and disability discrimination.
+Menopause discrimination is currently not covered under the Equality Act 2010 however, with evidence it can be covered under the protected characteristics of age, sex and disability discrimination.
 Existing legislation protects people from discrimination in these areas, but it has been mooted that further measures, such as a workplace menopause policy, is needed by employers.

 In any potential tribunal claims Susan advises: “If a woman could provide evidence that she has suffered a physical or mental impairment that has a substantial long term adverse effect on her day to day activities then she would gain protection.
 Her employer would be required to consider making reasonable adjustments such as flexible working hours.”